 Professor Nicols graduated from UC Berkeley, and did his PhD at UCLA.
 He has held regular appointments at the Universität Freiburg (Germany), at Stanford University, and at the University of Oregon.
 He has been a visiting professor at the Universities of Munich, Heidelberg, Cologne, Münster and Tübingen.
 He has also received a number of grants from the DAAD, the Fulbright Commission, the National Endowment for the Humanities and the Alexander von Humboldt Foundation.
 In 2009 he received a Williams Fellowship for his teaching, and in 2010 the University’s Westling Award for service, and in the same year also a research award from the von Humboldt Foundation that took him to the Universities of Münster and Munich.
 The von Humboldt research award was renewed in 2012.

 Nicols became Professor Emeritus in June of 2011, and remains active in research (a forthcoming book), teaching and service.
-He has accepted an invitation to work as a visiting professor and scholar at the Universität Tübingen in the spring of 2012.
+He accepted an invitation to work as a visiting professor and scholar at the Universität Tübingen in the spring of 2012.
+In 2013 he was invited back to teach an advanced seminar.

 Professor Nicols has devoted much of his scholarly career to understanding how asymmetrical social relations serve to unify society and is especially interested in the practice of patronage and clientele in the Roman Empire.
 Current and forthcoming publications include, “The Practice of Hospitium on the Roman Frontier”, “Civic Patronage in the Roman Empire”, “The Crisis of the 3rd Century”, and “Civic Ritual and Civic Patronage”.